A Unified Perspective on the Dynamics of Deep Transformers: Introduction

+\item[iv)] As a side contribution, we observe that Gaussian-kernel drifting models \cite{deng2026generative, cao2026gradient} are driven by the difference of two normalized Gaussian-kernel fields, each of which is the field that appears in $\ell^2$ self-attention for a suitable choice of parameters.
+The Gaussian analysis therefore yields closed ODEs for drifting between Gaussian distributions and clarifies the mechanism in this simple regime.
+(Appendix \ref{appsec:drifting_models})

-\item[iv)] Finally, we generalize results in \cite{geshkovski2023mathematical} by introducing a twisted metric on the space of probability measures, which equips the Softmax Transformer PDE (\ref{eq:transformer_pde_trad}) with a gradient flow structure.
-We prove the non geodesic convexity of the associated functional for the non-normalized dynamics.
+\item[v)] Finally, we generalize results in \cite{geshkovski2023mathematical} by introducing a twisted metric on the space of probability measures, which equips the Softmax Transformer PDE (\ref{eq:transformer_pde_trad}) with a gradient flow structure.
+We prove the non-geodesic convexity of the associated functional for the non-normalized dynamics.
 This complements very recent results in \cite{burger2025analysismeanfieldmodelsarising} for the normalized dynamics.
 We also reformulate the covariance ODE for Sinkhorn attention in the Gaussian case as a Bures-Wasserstein gradient flow.
 (Section \ref{sec:gradient_flow}) \end{itemize} The code for our figures is at \texttt{github.com/vcastin/2025-transformers-PDEs}.